-Less than 0.5 percent.
+3 Less than 0.5 percent.

-5 All combinations of full and half days that add to the same amount are combined; for example, the proportion of workers receiving a total of 7 days includes those with 7 full days and no half days, 6 full days and 2 half days, 5 full days and 4 half days, and so on.
-Proportions were then cumulated.
+All combinations of full and half days that add to the same amount are combined; for example, the proportion of workers receiving a total of 7 days includes those with 7 full days and no half days, 6 full days and 2 half days, 5 full days and 4 half days, and so on.
+Proportions were then cumulated

 Table B-5.
-Paid Vacations1
+Paid Vacations

-(Percent distribution of office and plant workers in all industries and in industry divisions by vacation pay provisions, Little Rock-North Little Rock, Ark., August 1964)
+(Percent distribution of plant and office workers in all industries and manufacturing by vacation pay provisions, Lawrence-Haverhill, Mass.-N. H., June 1966)